 4. An Apple (or Pomegranate) a Day Keeps The Doctor Away

-An apple a day can help maintain a normal level of hemoglobin, since apples are rich in iron plus other health-friendly components that are required for a healthy hemoglobin count.
+An apple a day can help maintain a normal level of haemoglobin, since apples are rich in iron plus other health-friendly components that are required for a healthy haemoglobin count.
 You can either eat 1 apple a day, or drink juice made with ½ cup each of apple and beetroot juice twice a day.
 Add a dash of ginger or lemon juice for extra flavour.
 “Pomegranate is also rich in iron, calcium, fiber and protein.
-Its nutritional value can help increase hemoglobin and promote healthy blood flow”, says Dr. Jaibharat.
+Its nutritional value can help increase haemoglobin and promote healthy blood flow”, says Dr. Jaibharat.

-Apples are rich in iron plus other health-friendly components that are required for a healthy hemoglobin count.
+Apples are rich in iron plus other health-friendly components that are required for a healthy haemoglobin count.
+Image credits: iStock

 5. Drink Nettle Tea